RU09342-Spring2023/lab-4-pwm-tranbr74/1. Software Defined PWM/README.md

 ***Design Constraints***

 There needs to be a limit when the LEDs' duty cycles are incremented to 100%.
 When the duty cycle is at a 100%, it needs to become 0% duty cycle.
 This can be done by using an if statement to change the duty cycle from 100% to 0%.
-``
+Such as:

     if (TB0CCR1 >= 1000) { //If brightness is at maximum value, change it back to it's lowest brightness TB0CCR1 = 1;